Miguel Ángel Yunes Linares: Party switch and first run for governor

-In 2003, the PRI returned Yunes to the Chamber of Deputies for the LIX Legislature of the Mexican Congress.
+In 2003, the PRI returned Yunes to the Chamber of Deputies for the 59th Congress.
 He was elected from the third electoral region representing the state of Campeche.
 He presided over the Constitutional Points Commission and sat on two others: Jurisdictional, and Justice and Human Rights.

 His second term in San Lázaro was also noteworthy for his resignation from the party.
 When he left the Chamber in 2005, he was officially an independent, though he had been dropped from all of his commissions; he was replaced by his alternate, another Veracruz native representing Campeche, Aníbal Peralta Galicia.

 From 2006 to 2010, Yunes Linares presided over the Institute for Social Security and Services for State Workers (ISSSTE).
-During this time, in 2008, he formally affiliated with the National Action Party.
+During this time, in 2008, he formally affiliated with the National Action Party (PAN).

 In 2010, Yunes resigned from the ISSSTE and made his first run for governor, backed by a coalition of the PAN and Nueva Alianza.
-In one of the closest gubernatorial elections of the year, Yunes came in second, losing out to Javier Duarte by three percentage points.
+In one of the closest gubernatorial elections of the year, Yunes came in second, losing out to Javier Duarte of the PRI by three percentage points.

-Yunes Linares returned to the Chamber of Deputies in 2015, for the LXIII Legislature when the PAN placed him on their list from the third electoral region.
+Yunes Linares returned to the Chamber of Deputies in 2015, for the 63rd Congress when the PAN placed him on their list from the third electoral region.
 He presided over the Public Security Commission and served on those dealing with Human Rights and Constitutional Points.

 Success in 2016

-In 2016, Yunes ran again for governor, this time under the joint banner of the PAN and PRD.
+In 2016, Yunes ran again for governor, this time under the joint banner of the PAN and the Party of the Democratic Revolution (PRD).
 He obtained 33.9 percent of the vote, edging out PRI candidate Héctor Yunes Landa, his cousin, and becoming the first non-PRI candidate to win the governorship of Veracruz in 86 years.
+During the election campaign, Yunes Landa said that he regretted sharing a surname with Yunes Linares and that he had "insulted" the family.

 As a result of Veracruz and other states aligning their gubernatorial elections to the presidential calendar, Yunes Linares served a two-year term, and the office went up for election in 2018.
-Yunes Landa has lamented his familial relationship with Yunes Linares, claiming that he "insulted" the family.